 New Yorkers went to great lengths to stay connected.
 At a Duane Reade pharmacy at 34th Street and Eighth Avenue, visitors unplugged the lights on a Christmas tree to recharge their mobile phones in the outlets.
 One man ducked into an unmanned Chase branch on 60th Street near Lexington Avenue to plug in a phone at the end of a line of ATMs.

 Wi-Fi-equipped businesses, such as Starbucks Corp.
-(SBUX) cafes, served as an oasis for New Yorkers without power.
+(SBUX:US) cafes, served as an oasis for New Yorkers without power.
 At 73rd Street and Amsterdam Avenue, Columbia University grad student Jonathan Wiener was sitting on the ground outside a Starbucks yesterday, using the shop’s network to upload photos for a live blog of the storm.

 “I had it until last night around midnight and it went out,” the 25-year-old said.
 “We still have certain channels of cable.
 It’s really random.
 And no Internet.”

 Verizon Wireless, the largest U.S. mobile provider, contended with flooding in the lower end of Manhattan.
 The company has been pumping water out of its network system facilities and has brought in large portable generators to power the buildings in an effort to restore services, Jeffrey Nelson, a company spokesman, said in a statement.

 Still, 94 percent of cell sites were running and call- switching and data centers were functioning normally, Verizon Wireless spokesman Torod Neptune said.